top of page

 Mapping the Way West

 Captain Clark created fantastic maps of the West for President Jefferson.
 Students learn the primary instruments used by mapmakers to chart their course, then use these newfound mapping skills to determine the distance and direction along the Corps’ portage around the Great Falls.
-Curriculum connection: (Math 1.1, 1.2, 5.1, 5.4), (Communication 2.2, 3.1), (Social Studies 3.1, 3.4, 4.5)
+Curriculum connection: Geography: SS.G.K.2, SS.G.6-8.1, SS.G.9-12.3.

 If you are between the ages of 5 and 12, Come to the Lewis and Clark Interpretive center and become a Junior Explorer to the Corps of Discovery!
 Each successful Junior Explorer earns a certificate and a patch as well as the honor of calling themselves a Junior Explorer!
 Just follow the simple steps below: